-The following FINDINGS are made and ORDER issued pursuant to the authority vested in the Administrator of the EPA by sections 308 and 309 of the Clean Water Act (CWA), 33 U.S.C. §§ 1318 and 1319, and by the Administrator delegated to the Regional Administrator of EPA Region 8, and redelegated by the Regional Administrator of EPA Region 8 to the Assistant Regional Administrator, Office of Enforcement, Compliance and Environmental Justice.
-The Consent Order is based on the findings of violation of section 301(a) of the CWA, 33 U.S.C. § 1311(a) which, among other things, prohibits the discharge of pollutants into waters of the United States except as in compliance with section 404 of the CWA, 33 U.S.C. § 1344.
+This AOC is issued pursuant to the authority vested in the Administrator of the EPA by section 309 of the Clean Water Act (CWA), 33 U.S.C. § 1319, and by the Administrator delegated to the Regional Administrator of the EPA Region 8 and redelegated by the Regional Administrator of the EPA Region 8 to the Assistant Regional Administrator, Office of Enforcement, Compliance and Environmental Justice.
+The AOC is based on the findings of violation of section 301(a) of the CWA, 33 U.S.C. § 1311(a), which, among other things, prohibits the discharge of pollutants into waters of the United States except as in compliance with section 404 of the CWA, 33 U.S.C. § 1344.